FedCCRL: Federated Domain Generalization with Cross-Client Representation Learning: Introduction

-Most current FDG methods aim to enhance the model's generalization capability by learning domain-invariant features (i.e., label-relevant features that are consistent across domains), typically through federated adversarial learning \cite{fedadg,federated_ad_training_1,federated_ad_training_2, federated_ad_training_3} or federated representation alignment \cite{fedsr,federated_representation_alignment_1,federated_representation_alignment_2}.
-Although both approaches effectively assist models in capturing domain-invariant features, they each have significant limitations.
-Specifically, federated adversarial learning incurs substantial computational overhead due to the utilization of discriminator.
-Additionally, it complicates the training process because of the risk of model collapse \cite{model_collapse}.
-While federated representation alignment-based methods reduce computational overhead, they often fail to achieve satisfactory performance due to limited data quantity and domain diversity on each client, as well as the restriction against direct data sharing for privacy reasons.
+Most current FDG methods aim to enhance the model's generalization capability by learning domain-invariant features (\ie, label-relevant features that are consistent across domains), typically through federated adversarial learning \cite{fedadg,federated_ad_training_1,federated_ad_training_2, federated_ad_training_3} or federated representation alignment \cite{fedsr,federated_representation_alignment_1,federated_representation_alignment_2}.
+Although both approaches effectively assist models in capturing domain-invariant features, each has its own limitations.
+Federated adversarial learning introduces substantial computational overhead due to the use of a discriminator and encounters training instability because of the risk of model collapse \cite{model_collapse}.
+On the other hand, federated representation alignment methods, though more computationally efficient, experience performance constraints arising from limited data quantity and domain diversity on each client, as well as privacy-preserving restrictions that preclude direct data sharing.

 Another major approach for FDG is federated style transfer \cite{yang2020fda,yoon2021fedmix}, which utilizes FL-compatible style transfer techniques, such as AdaIN \cite{AdaIN} and CycleGAN \cite{cyclegan}, to enhance domain diversity on each client.
 However, most of these methods impose significant computational and transmission overheads, as they involve not only additional models for feature extraction and sample reconstruction but also the transmission of high-dimensional feature embeddings \cite{stablefdg,ccst}.
-Moreover, these algorithms focus exclusively on transferring domain-specific features (i.e., features that vary across domains and are minimally related to the label) and ignore the augmentation for domain-invariant features, which limits the diversity of generated samples.
+Moreover, these algorithms focus exclusively on transferring domain-specific features (\ie, features that vary across domains and are minimally related to the label) and ignore the augmentation for domain-invariant features, which limits the diversity of generated samples.